Home

 Locking Pliers

-Vise Grip™ brand is my first and only choice for locking pliers.
+Vise Grip™ brand is my first choice for locking pliers.
 They make a high quality product that works well.
 After trying several versions, most of which I threw away after one use, I always bet my knuckles on a Vise Grip.

 Multi-Meter or Test Light

 When diagnosing electrical problems, a multimeter is required.
-When used on the voltage setting you can test battery, charging system output, taillight, blinkers and test points for power.
+When used on the voltage setting

 When used on the Ω or Ohms setting, the meter will test individual components of the ignition system.
 For example: coils, ignitor, computers and CDI boxes. Ω is used for continuity testing of wire harness.